 The e-learning industry keeps growing at a rapid pace.
 By 2025, it is expected to reach $325 billion, up from the estimated $107 billion last year.
 What’s even more interesting is that online courses specifically comprise $46 billion of the total e-learning market.

 These numbers should come as no surprise as teaching online has become easier than ever.
-Anyone can now sign up with an e-Learning platform and publish an online course, and the great availability of learning management systems (LMS) allows you to host an e-course on your own website.
+Anyone can now sign up with an e-Learning platform and publish an online course, and the great availability of learning management systems (LMS), many of which support SCORM standards, allows you to host an e-course on your own website.

 Among students, online courses have gained major popularity due to the fact that the work fields are changing rapidly.
-New technologies emerge, innovative tools enter the mainstream and new skill sets rapidly become in-demand.
+New technologies emerge, innovative tools enter the mainstream, and new skill sets are rapidly becoming in demand.
 Traditional educational institutions are slower to move when it comes to offering “hot” curriculums based on the industry’s latest best practices.
 Also, traditional degrees still come with a high price tag and a lot of time commitment.
-That’s why a lot of people are now opting for e-Learning – a simple way to gain hands-on skills, for an affordable price from top-notch experts.
+That’s why many people are now opting for e-learning – a simple way to gain hands-on skills for an affordable price from top-notch experts.
+Moreover, SCORM-compliant courses enhance the learning experience by providing consistency and interoperability, ensuring that learners can access content smoothly regardless of the LMS being used.

 For experts in their fields, it’s no longer that challenging to create an online course as this post illustrates.